Infinite quantum signal processing: Introduction

 (ii) The overall time complexity is $\mathcal{O}(d^2\log\frac{1}{\epsilon})$, where $d$ is the degree of target polynomial and $\epsilon$ is the desired precision. \end{theorem} A more accurate characterization about the region where \cref{alg:iterative-qsp} converges and the convergence rate is presented in \cref{sec:convergence}.
 In \cref{sec:numerics}, numerical experiments demonstrate that \cref{alg:iterative-qsp} is an efficient algorithm, and we observe that its convergence radius can be much larger than the theoretical prediction.
 These results provide a positive answer to the third question raised in \cref{sec:background}.
+We implement \cref{alg:iterative-qsp} with more examples as part of QSPPACK, an open-source package for finding phase factors~\footnote{The examples are available on the website \url{https://qsppack.gitbook.io/qsppack/} and the codes are open-sourced in \url{https://github.com/qsppack/QSPPACK}.}.